 Respite with Nan and Grandad…

-When I lived at my Nan & Granddad’s house, I started to mature, which scared my Nan.
+When I lived at my Nan & Granddad’s house, I matured, which scared my Nan.
 She thought she would have the same trouble with me that she had with my mother.

 My baby sister, my ‘mothers’ final baby was 14 months old at that time; therefore, my mother decided to take me out of school to look after her baby.